danielsaidi/website_danielsaidi/_posts/2018/2018-08-26-automate-setting-up-mac-os.md

 * Installing npm packages (Ionic, Gulp, TypeScript etc.)
 * Setting up SSH (create a key, add to ssh-agent, copy to pasteboard)

-Doing this manually would take me a couple of hours each and every time I had to setup a new Mac from scratch.
-Now, the script finishes in a matter of minutes.
+Doing this manually would take me a couple of hours every time.
+Now, it finishes in a matter of minutes.

 ## Download

-If you don't want to start from scratch, I have a GitHub repo that you can fork and tweak to fit your needs.
-You can find it [here](https://github.com/danielsaidi/osx)
+I have a GitHub repo that you can fork and tweak to fit your needs.
+You can find it [here](https://github.com/danielsaidi/osx).
+Hopefully, it will save you a lot of time, as it have for me.

-This script is easy to configure.
-You can add and remove things as you see fit.
-Hopefully, it will save you a lot of time.